mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 paid half the promised amount.
 If the Travellers kill or injure anyone, or if they are caught or killed, Castica will deny any involvement.

-The elite firefighting unit consists of two vehicles with 30 metre ladders and two vehicles with 12 cubic metre foam tanks and sophisticated protective equipment for the firemen.
-All trucks are capable of 120 kilometres per hour, have a range of 150 kilometres and are painted a high visibility yellow.
+The elite firefighting unit consists of two vehicles with 30 meter ladders and two vehicles with 12 cubic meter foam tanks and sophisticated protective equipment for the firemen.
+All trucks are capable of 120 kilometers per hour, have a range of 150 kilometers and are painted a high visibility yellow.

 The vehicles are stationed in the Azacul main fire station, situated in